DeCarabas/TypeScriptIncremental/readme.md

 For an example of just such a project, look in the tests\testproject directory.

+## How does it work?

+That's easy!
+It works by maintaining a dependency graph between the TypeScript files in your project.
+It's not very smart about it, though, and it requires that you actually tell it about your dependencies by putting a reference tag at the start of the file, e.g.:

+    /// <reference path="other.ts" />

+At some point, maybe it will learn how to understand

+    module('other')

+too.
+But for now, it only understands the simple one.

 ## License

 Copyright (C) 2014 John Doty